pendulum-project/nts-pool-draft/draft-venhoek-nts-pool.md

 This document aims to provide extensions to the NTS Key Exchange sessions that allow for an implementation of a pool for NTS that:

   - is usable without changes to the client,
-  - avoids constraining the downstream time source's cookie format,
+  - avoids constraining the time source's cookie format,
-  - avoids downstream time sources having potential access to all traffic.
+  - avoids time sources having potential access to all traffic.

 # Conventions and Definitions

 Throughout the text, the terms client and server will refer to those roles in an NTS Key Exchange session as specified in {{RFC8915}}.
-Please note that this means that the pool itself operates in both roles: As a server towards users of the pool, and as a client towards the downstream time sources.
+Please note that this means that the pool itself operates in both roles: As a server towards users of the pool, and as a client towards the time sources.

-Where further specificity of the role of a participant is needed, we will use the term user to indicate a user of a pool, the term pool to indicate the pool itself, and downstream time source for the time servers that the pool delegates the actual providing of time to.
+Where further specificity of the role of a participant is needed, we will use the term user to indicate a user of a pool, the term pool to indicate the pool itself, and time source for the time servers that the pool delegates the actual providing of time to.

 {::boilerplate bcp14-tagged}

 # General pool architecture

 We propose a pool model where the pool provides an NTS Key Exchange service to the outside world.
-A major advantage of this model is that it avoids having to distribute certificates to all downstream time servers.
-Contrary to {{RFC8915}}, there is no direct TLS connection between the client and the selected downstream time service.
+A major advantage of this model is that it avoids having to distribute certificates to all time sources.
+Contrary to {{RFC8915}}, there is no direct TLS connection between the client and the selected time source.

 In {{RFC8915}}, cookies are generated based on key material that is extracted from this TLS connection.
-Our proposed model instead establishes two TLS connections: between the client and the pool, and between the pool and the downstream time server.
+Our proposed model instead establishes two TLS connections: between the client and the pool, and between the pool and the time source.
 Because cookies need to be generated using key material from the client, the pool extracts this key material and sends it to the server.
 The server uses this key material (rather than key material extracted from its connection with the pool) to generate cookies.
-This way, the pool can remain oblivious to the cookie format of the downstream time server.
+This way, the pool can remain oblivious to the cookie format of the time source.

 The pool MUST ensure that the response sent to the client includes an NTPv4 Server Negotiation record as specified in {{Section 4.1.7 of RFC8915}}.

 # Client facilities for pools

 One challenge with getting multiple time sources from a single NTS Key Exchange server is that clients that allow for explicit pool configuration want to end up with multiple independent time sources.
-Without additional support, a user of a pool might receive a downstream time source it already has from an NTS Key Exchange session, resulting in that session being a waste of time.
-To avoid unneccessary NTS Key Exchange sessions, we also introduce a record that clients can use to indicate which downstream time servers they don't want, because they already have them.
+Without additional support, a user of a pool might receive a time source it already has from an NTS Key Exchange session, resulting in that session being a waste of time.
+To avoid unneccessary NTS Key Exchange sessions, we also introduce a record that clients can use to indicate which time sources they don't want, because they already have them.

 # Pool authentication